PLTools/OCanren/README.md

 into [OCaml](http://ocaml.org).
 Nowadays, the implementation of `OCanren` strongly reminds [faster-miniKanren](https://github.com/michaelballantyne/faster-miniKanren).
 Previous implementation was based on [microKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf) with [disequality constraints](http://scheme2011.ucombinator.org/papers/Alvis2011.pdf).

+See [installation instructions](#installation-via-opam), [API documentation](https://jetbrains-research.github.io/OCanren/api/) for more details.
+The following README is currently being ported to sphinx engine, see intermediate results and Yue Li's OCanren tutorial [there](https://jetbrains-research.github.io/OCanren/rtfd).

+Check our [template repository for OCanren projects](https://github.com/Kakadu/OCanren-basic-template) for faster startup!

 ## What is miniKanren